rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 -bootstrap-expect 3 -join http://$IP1:HTTP_PORT,http://$IP2:HTTP_PORT,http://$IP2:HTTP_PORT data
 ```

 `-bootstrap-expect` should be set to the number of nodes that must be available before the bootstrapping process will commence, in this case 3.
-You also set `-join` to the address of all 3 nodes in the cluster.
+You also set `-join` to the HTTP URL of all 3 nodes in the cluster.

 After the cluster has formed, you can launch more nodes with the same options.
 A node will always attempt to first perform a normal cluster-join using the given join addresses, before trying the bootstrap approach.